Millicent Fawcett: Marriage, family and the suffrage movement

 When Fawcett resumed work in 1885, she concentrated on politics and was a key member of what became the Women's Local Government Society.
 Originally a Liberal, she joined the Liberal Unionist Party in 1886 to oppose Irish Home Rule.
 She, like many English Protestants, felt that allowing home rule for Catholic Ireland would hurt England's prosperity and be disastrous for the Irish.
 In 1885, Fawcett also voiced her support for W. T. Stead over his term of imprisonment.
 What made Stead exemplary, according to Fawcett, was his commitment to ‘protect and shelter the weak which echoed Dr Clifford's eulogy at Stead's Westminster Chapel memorial service: 'No movement that gave promise of help to woman called in vain for his chivalry and devotion.'
-Fawcett was a founder member of the National Vigilance Association, a moral purity campaign brought to prominence by Stead’s 1885 exposure of the white slave trade in London.
+Fawcett was a founder member of the National Vigilance Association, a moral purity campaign brought to prominence by Stead's 1885 exposure of the white slave trade in London.
 'Stead Hostels' were named in his honour to house and protect young working women and girls.

 In 1891 Fawcett wrote the introduction to a new edition of Mary Wollstonecraft's book A Vindication of the Rights of Woman.
 Lyndall Gordon calls this an "influential essay"; she reasserted the reputation of the early feminist philosopher and claimed her as an early figure in the struggle for the vote.

 Fawcett was granted an honorary doctorate of law by the University of St Andrews in 1899.

 Political activities

-Suffrage Alliance Congress with Fawcett presiding, London 1909.
+Members of the International Woman Suffrage Alliance at the 5th Congress with Fawcett presiding, London 1909.
 Top row from left: Thora Daugaard (Denmark), Louise Qvam (Norway), Aletta Jacobs (Netherlands), Annie Furuhjelm (Finland), Zinaida Mirowitch (Zinaida Ivanova) (Russia), Käthe Schirmacher (Germany), Klara Honneger (Switzerland), unidentified.
 Bottom left: Unidentified, Anna Bugge (Sweden), Anna Howard Shaw (USA), Millicent Fawcett (Presiding, England), Carrie Chapman Catt (USA), F. M. Qvam (Norway), Anita Augspurg (Germany).